 IgM Antibody Test

-This test detects the IgM antibodies that are first to form when a virus attacks.
+This test detects the IgM antibodies that first form when a virus attacks.
 A positive IgM test indicates that you have recently been infected.
-Thus, your immune system responded quickly by producing them.
-When a test shows IgM positive, it means you may still be infected.
+Thus, your immune system responds quickly by producing them.
+A test showing IgM positive means you may still be infected.
 Or it could be that you just recently recovered from a COVID-19 infection.

 IgG Antibody Test

-This test detects the IgG antibodies that develop for patients within seven to 10 days after the symptoms showed.
+This test detects the IgG antibodies that develop in patients within seven to 10 days after the symptoms.
 These antibodies remain in the blood after the infection.
 The result would indicate that you may have had COVID-19 in the recent past.
-These antibodies that developed may protect you from future infection.
+These antibodies that develop may protect you from future infection.
 Still, no data shows how long these antibodies can protect from reinfection.

-What Can Be Done Stop It From Spreading
+What Can Be Done to Stop It From Spreading

 There is no specific treatment for the new virus.
-Yet, there are many studies in progress to attempt to discover a few.
+Yet, many studies are in progress that attempt to discover a few.
 One driving applicant is remdesivir, an antiviral medicine initially created to treat Ebola.
 Clinical preliminaries are testing it in patients in China and the US.

-Research groups and pharmaceutical organizations are additionally attempting to build up a vaccine.
-This vaccine should have the potential to protect individuals from the disease.
-In any case, vaccine advancement takes quite a while.
-Regardless of whether everything goes quickly, it will be around a year to 18 months and a half before one is accessible.
+Research groups and pharmaceutical organizations are also attempting to develop a vaccine that could potentially protect individuals from the disease.
+However, vaccine advancement takes a long time.
+Whether everything goes quickly or not, it will be around a year to 18 months and a half before one is accessible.

-Chinese authorities have effectively closed Wuhan, state media said.
-Airports around the globe — and especially in China — presented fever checks for travelers going from China.
+State media reported that Chinese authorities have effectively closed Wuhan.
+Airports worldwide, especially in China, have introduced fever checks for travelers from China.

 Since the outbreak has been declared, this calls for a worldwide public health emergency.
 Restrictions for international travel, tighter border checks, and setting up special treatment centers and quarantine areas have been intensely practiced.